Few strongly interacting fermions of different mass driven in the vicinity of a critical point: Introduction

 Typically, one associates critical transitions with many-body systems being close to their thermodynamic limit, {\it i.e.}, when the number of particles and spatial sizes of the system are extended to infinity (keeping their ratio constant).
-In this limit, when external control parameters approach the critical point, one observes that some of the system's features become power-law divergent with well-defined critical exponents.
+In this limit, when external control parameters approach the critical point, one observes that some of the system's features display power-law divergent with well-defined critical exponents.
 It is said that the considered system becomes critical.
 However, it should be pointed out that granting the thermodynamic limit is not in fact a necessary condition to make a system critical.
-The genuine requirement for criticality is rather related to unconstrained access to many different microscopic realizations which are not allowed when the system is far from the criticality.
-On the quantum level, it means, that a considered many-body system may continuously switch between substantially different ground states when it is driven through its critical point.
-One of such possibilities was found recently for two-component one-dimensional systems of a few strongly interacting fermions \cite{2016PecakPRA,2020WlodzynskiPRA}.
+One another possibility was found recently for two-component one-dimensional systems of a few strongly interacting fermions \cite{2016PecakPRA,2020WlodzynskiPRA}.
 It was argued, that in the vicinity of infinite inter-component repulsions, along with changing shape of external confinement, the many-body ground state undergoes a critical transition between two different spatial orderings.
-Importantly, this transition is characterized by divergent behavior of different observables having appropriate scaling properties when interactions tend to infinity.
-It means that a role of the thermodynamic limit is played by a limit of infinite repulsions \cite{2016PecakPRA}.
+Importantly, this transition is characterized by divergent behavior of different observables having appropriate scaling properties when interactions, instead of the size of the system, tend to infinity.
 The analogy to typical quantum phase transitions was supported further in \cite{2020WlodzynskiPRA} by confirming that quantum correlations between different parties of the system, quantified by appropriate entanglement entropies, are also power-law divergent in the transition point \cite{2002OsterlohNature,2003VidalPRL,2004QuPRL}.